-Swiss police search for four people caught in an avalanche
+One dead, one wounded in Swiss avalanche drama

-Four people are missing after being buried by an avalanche in southern Switzerland, near the borders of France and Italy.
+One person was killed and another wounded in an avalanche in southern Switzerland, near the borders of France and Italy.

-Local police said on Sunday that the four were hit by the avalanche near Bovernier in the Swiss canton of Valais.
+Local police reported that four people were swept up by the avalanche Sunday morning near the area of Bovernier in the Swiss canton of Valais.

-Rescue teams are currently on site, according to Switzerland's Keystone-SDA news agency.
+A Swiss skier lost his life trapped under a one-and-a-half-metre thick blanket of snow, according to police.

-"I'm just getting on the field,” Stève Léger, spokesman for the cantonal police in Valais, told reporters.
+Two others survived the avalanche unscathed and helped rescue the fourth person from the snow.
+The latter was hurt and flown to a hospital by helicopter.

 + Read about the latest statistics on Swiss mountain deaths